CityOfNewYork/nyco-wp-boilerplate/README.md

 Config Section    | Description
 ------------------|-
 Colors            | These are the colors used for Slack and other message highlighting.
 They currently are set to match the NYC Opportunity brand.
-Domain            | The production domain, CDN, and path for distributed *.js* files go here.
+Domain            | The production domain and CDN for the WP Engine Installation go here.
+WordPress         | WordPress directory configuration including the `WP` path, theme directory name, minified *.js* directory path, and matching pattern for minified *.js* files.
 GitHub            | `GITHUB_URL` The url for the product repository.
 Projects          | All of the product environment instance names should be added here.
 Rollbar           | The access token for the product's [Rollbar](https://rollbar.com) account and your local Rollbar username go here.
 Slack             | Deployment and synchronization scripts post to Slack to alert the team on various tasks.
 Settings for Slack are managed here.
-WordPress         | Local WordPress directory configuration. `WP` The directory of the WordPress site. `THEME` The path to the main working theme.

 ### NYCO WP Config